"The U.S. Food and Drug Administration today approved Zydelig (idelalisib) to treat patients with three types of blood cancers.

 Treatment with clofarabine may sometimes cause your hands/feet to develop a skin reaction called hand-foot syndrome (palmar-plantar erythrodysesthesia).
 You can prevent or reduce these problems by protecting your hands and feet from a great deal of heat or pressure.
 Avoid unnecessary exposure to heat (e.g., hot dishwater, long hot baths).
 Avoid pressure on elbows, knees, and soles of feet (e.g., leaning on elbows, kneeling, taking long walks).
 Wear loose clothing.
 Depending on how severe your hand-foot syndrome is, your doctor may prescribe a medication to reduce the symptoms or decrease/delay your next dose of clofarabine.
 If you experience pain/swelling/redness, blisters, or numbness of the hands/feet that affects your usual activities, tell your doctor immediately.

-Tell your doctor right away if you have any serious side effects, including: easy bleeding/bruising, muscle/joint pain, lack of urine, swelling feet/ankles, mental/mood changes (e.g., anxiety, depression), dark urine, yellowing skin/eyes, fast/difficult breathing, fast heartbeat.
+Tell your doctor right away if you have any serious side effects, including: easy bleeding/bruising, muscle/joint pain, swelling feet/ankles, mental/mood changes (e.g., anxiety, depression), dark urine, yellowing skin/eyes, fast/difficult breathing, fast heartbeat.

 Clofarabine sometimes causes side effects due to the rapid destruction of cancer cells (tumor lysis syndrome).
 To lower your risk, drink plenty of fluids unless your doctor directs you otherwise.
-Tell your doctor immediately if you experience symptoms such as low back/side pain (flank pain), red/pinkish urine, painful urination, or muscle spasms/weakness.
+Also, your doctor may prescribe an additional medication.
+Tell your doctor right away if you have symptoms such as: low back/side pain (flank pain), pink/bloody urine, change in the amount of urine, painful urination, muscle spasms/weakness.

 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any of the following symptoms of a serious allergic reaction: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.